How to Create Dictionaries in JavaScript

 Taking a look at the object data type

 In JavaScript, dictionaries can be created through Objects.
-To create a new object, among many other options, you can use these two:
+To create a new object (among many other options), we can use an object literal:

 // Using object literals